Jeffrey Epstein: Southern District of New York

-Epstein, previous to his final Manhattan home, lived in a spacious townhouse, which was a former Iranian government building that had been taken over by the State Department during the Iranian revolution, at 34 East 69th Street for a rate of $15,000 a month from 1992 to 1995.
-He also previously owned a mansion outside Columbus, Ohio, near Wexner's home from 1992 to 1998 which he purchased from his mentor.
-Before the Herbert Straus house was purchased, Wexner purchased in 1988 the adjacent townhouse at 11 East 71st Street.
-Like in the case of the 9 East 71st Street house, Epstein was on the deed of the 11 East 71st Street house as the trustee.
-The townhouse was sold in 1996 to the Comet trust which holds part of the assets of the de Gunzburg/Bronfman family.
+Previous to his final Manhattan home at Herbert Straus House, Epstein resided in a spacious townhouse, which was a former Iranian government building taken over by the State Department during the Iranian revolution, at 34 East 69th Street.
+He leased it for a rate of $15,000 a month between 1992 and 1995.

+Before the Herbert Straus house was sold to Epstein by Wexner, Wexner purchased in 1988 the adjacent townhouse at 11 East 71st Street.
+As in the case of the 9 East 71st Street house, Epstein was on the deed of the 11 East 71st Street house as the trustee.
+The 11 East 71st Street townhouse was sold in 1996 to the Comet trust, which as of 2019 held part of the assets of the de Gunzburg/Bronfman family.
+That same townhouse, 11 East 71st Street, was sold in 1998 to Howard Lutnick, Trump's secretary of commerce since 2025, who still owns the property as of 2025.